 Welcome to FreeSWITCH™, the future of telephony.

-The current production release of FreeSWITCH™ is version 1.6 created 8 September, 2015.
+The current production release of FreeSWITCH™ is version 1.6 created 8 September, 2015 with later point releases.
 This is the recommended version to install for production systems.

-This online documentation will parallel the ongoing development by the FreeSWITCH™ core development team in concert with contributions from the open source user community.
+This online documentation wiki will parallel the ongoing development by the FreeSWITCH™ core development team in concert with contributions from the open source user community.
 When a new version is released a snapshot of this online document will be copied to a static online version at the same time to provide a reference in the future to those still running older code.
-This online reference will always track the latest version of code available from the git repository.
+This online reference will always track the latest version of code available from the git repository (with your help).